Biology Peer Mentor

-- Required: Biology major in good academic standing.
+1. Required: Biology major in good academic standing.
+Satisfactory completion of University 238 course (B or better); A similar course of parallel gateway leadership experience may be substituted for this requirement.
 The student should be mature, self-motivated, quick learner, able to work in a team environment with little or no supervision; Excellent communication and interpersonal skills; knowledge of Sonoma State University campus and programs; must be able to work with a diverse group of students.

 How to Apply for this Position:

 1. Go to www.sonoma.edu/studentaffairs/leadership to access all job descriptions.
 Beginning November 3rd 2014, go to the same website to access and submit your online application.

 a) Student Academic Services Position Informational Sessions will be held on: